-We have already discussed capacitors – devices that store energy using electric fields.
-Like a capacitor, an inductor is also quite a commonly used element in electric circuits.
+Inductance is an important topic of IIT JEE physics syllabus.
+We have already discussed the topic of capacitors which are the devices to store energy using electric fields.
+Like a capacitor, an inductor is also quite commonly used element in electric circuits.
 It stores magnetic energy.
-As we know that when current flows through a conductor a magnetic field is set-up in surrounding of it, and hence it is associated with magnetic flux.
+As we know that when current flows through a conductor, a magnetic field is set-up in surrounding of it, and hence it is associated with magnetic flux.
 If magnetic flux associated with a coil is Φ and current flowing through it is I, then its inductance is given by the expression L=Φ ⁄ l.
 The quantity 'L' is called self-inductance of the coil.
 It does not depend on the current, but it depends on the permeability of the core and the dimensions of the coil.

 Since ΦB = LI, and